bridge-ai-neuro/SORT/README.md

 Before evaluating a model, it is recommended to know what is the best performing prompt for such model.
 For this step, the following things are needed: a config file, a model, the set of prompt templates, and the data for running on those prompts.
-1. The model `<model_name>` should appear in the model_paths.csv file.
+1. The model `<model_name>` should appear in the `model_paths.csv` file.
 This file serves as a mapping for model names to their local folder and their libraries to run them (huggingface, vllm, or openai apis).
 2. The original set of prompt templates is stored in the folder `config/prompts/`.
 3. The config file `<config_yaml>` should be stored in `config/` as a yaml file.
-4. The preprocessed data should be stored in `data/`.
+4. The dataset should be stored in `data/`.

 To run the prompt sweep, use the following command:
 ```shell